 The Texas Workforce System's Strategic Plan provides WFSCB with a general direction for state and federal programs over the next few years.
 The plans "Overarching Imperatives" of Customer Service and Satisfaction, Data-Driven Program Improvement, and Continuous Improvement and Innovation are very similar to WFSCB's own goals.
-WFSCB has and will continue to work with all the community stakeholders to ensure these key issues addressed in the State Plan are carried forward in the Coastal Bendregion.
+WFSCB has and will continue to work with all the community stakeholders to ensure these key issues addressed in the State Plan are carried forward in the Coastal Bend region.

-Educational Programs of Study and Education System Coordination & Alignment- Partnerships with Citizens for Educational Excellence (CEE), local ISD's, community colleges, universities and the Craft Training Center have enabled WFSCB to assist in aligning HB5 high school career pathways, with post-secondary degree programs and certifications, with in-demand career outcomes throughout the region.
+Educational Programs of Study and Education System Coordination & Alignment- Partnerships with Citizens for Educational Excellence (CEE), local ISD's, community colleges, universities and the Craft Training Center have enabled WFSCB to assist in aligning HB5 high school career pathways, with postsecondary degree programs and certifications, with in-demand career outcomes throughout the region.
 These relationships have been built over the last eight years and the work to align these career pathways continues.
 As of 2018, the Coastal Bend region had 16 clear career pathways identified and available for the future workforce to follow.
+WFSCB has expanded its footprint in strong partnership with Education to Employment Partners (E2E) by leading the efforts in the UpSkill Coastal Bend Partnership.
+This partnership provides an unprecedented collaboration amongst education, industry, community, and government leaders to close our region's skills gap by aligning collective efforts to pursue three fundamental objectives: ATTRACT: unemployed and underemployed residents and youth by raising awareness of and changing perceptions about careers.
+TRAIN: individuals in the technical and employability skills necessary for successusing curricula built around industry demand and aligned across the sector of portability, and PLACE: and retain these workers in middle-skills job on career paths that reward those who continue to upgrade their skills and mentor those who need a little support.
+Upskill Coastal Bend helps break-down barriers, foster open dialogue, and create a singular vision to power solutions that prepare our workforce for good-paying middle-skills job in high-demand across the region.